themorajr/ms-reward-bot/README.md

 Open the "Extensions" page (chrome://extensions/ or edge://extensions/ of you using edge) in the browser and turn on the "Developer mode".

 Click on the "Load unpacked" button and select the directory where the built extension is placed.

+in the MobileSearch you need to insert your cookie in code before run